geogkary/breeze/README.md

 3. If there's a controller, call `$controller->routeReleases()`
 4. Otherwise call `API::routeInfoReleases()` with the request data

-If any of the above actions fail the appropriate checks, Breeze serves an error.
+If any of the above actions fail the appropriate checks, Breeze respond with the corresponding error status and message (ex.
+403 Forbidden, 402 Empty Response, etc).

 Breeze replaces slashes `-` with an underscore `_` (ex. v1/api-info/ => routeApi_info).